Play

 Biodiversity for the city of the future

-Drought-resistant trees are central to the cities of the future.
+Drought-resistant trees are crucial for the cities of the future.
 Another key factor is biodiversity.
-Only a high diversity of tree species can ensure a healthy tree population.
-Currently, three to eight tree species make up the majority of street trees in most German cities.
-If one of these types of trees is attacked by pests or disease, much of the street trees throughout the city will be affected.
+Only a high diversity of tree species can guarantee a healthy tree population.
+Currently, in most German cities, three to eight tree species cover the majority of street trees.
+If one of these species is affected by pests or disease, a large proportion of the entire city's street trees are impacted.

 Biodiversity helps to minimize the risk of many trees becoming sick at the same time.
 Diversity is therefore essential for a resilient tree population.